-The observation may be split into discrete sections held on the same working day.
-Such breaks will not count towards the total observed time.
 The independent assessor must manage invigilation of the apprentice during the assessment, to maintain security of the EPA, in line with their malpractice policy.
 This includes breaks and moving between locations.

-PAL must give the apprentice 2 weeks' notice of the observation with questions.
+PAL must give the apprentice 2 weeks' notice of the observation with questioning.